securefederatedai/openfl/docs/about/features_index/taskrunner.rst

 Let's take a deeper dive into the Task Runner API.
 If you haven't already, we suggest checking out the :ref:`quick_start` for a primer on doing a simple experiment on a single node.

-Transitioning from a local experiment to a true, distributed federation can be understood best with the following diagram.
+The steps to transition from a local experiment to a distributed federation can be understood best with the following diagram.

 .. figure:: ../../images/openfl_flow.png